 The tropical rainforest is home to a wide variety of plant and animal species, many of which exist nowhere else on earth.
 The thick tree canopy prevents many plants from reaching the sunlight they need to grow, creating a dark area with little vegetation around the tree roots.

-These flowers grow non-parasitically on trees, absorbing water from rain and tree cavities, and drawing energy from the sunlight that reaches through the canopy.
+These flowers grow non-parasitically on trees, absorbing water from rain and tree cavities and drawing energy from the sunlight that reaches through the canopy.
 They attract moths and flies to fertilize their flowers.

 Hemiepiphytes begin their lives in the canopy, similar to epiphytes, but over the course of their lives, they slowly grow roots down to the ground.
 Dry conditions in the canopy mean this process takes a long time, but once roots reach the soil, these plants start growing more quickly.
 They may then harm their host tree.

 Lianas, Vines and Creepers

 Lianas, vines and creepers all start their lives on the ground in a shrub-like shape or crawling along as a vine.
-However, once they reach a nearby tree trunk, these plants change their growth structure and ascend into the canopy to seek out light.
-These plants keep their roots in the soil, and never draw nutrients from the tree.
+Once they reach a nearby tree trunk, these plants change their growth structure and ascend into the canopy to seek out light.
+These plants keep their roots in the soil and never draw nutrients from the tree.

 Bromeliads capture water for later use, and often provide homes for aquatic and semi-aquatic canopy creatures, including frogs, salamanders, snails, mosquito larvae and beetles.
 The large tank bromeliad can hold over two gallons of water, and is often used as a tadpole nursery by frogs.

 G.D.
 Palmer is a freelance writer and illustrator living in Milwaukee, Wis.
 She has been producing print and Web content for various organizations since 1998 and has been freelancing full-time since 2007.
 Palmer holds a Bachelor of Arts degree in writing and studio art from Beloit College in Beloit, Wis.